ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 template renderer, and mysql for the database.
 Mysql is up for debate - its not well developed in NodeJS but our website does not make sense for a non-relational database.

+# Outstanding Questions
+### Do we want to go to a login only system?
+This would entail every member of ambassadors having their own login.
+Would mean you would need to login to sign up for tours.
+Would make it easy to have a public/private side to the website, and could move us off MNumbers.
+The big problem, is having everyone have a login, which kind of makes ita nnoying to sign in to sign up for tours.
+This would merge a lot of requirements for users/members into a single model.
+Would create requirements for designating certain users 'super' users for moderation of hours and etc.

 # Models
 ## Member
 * Name